wangerekaharun/StreamComposeAttachments/README.md

 ![password_attachment](images/password_attachment.png "Password Attachment.")

-Tapping the password visibility icon, the password is shown:
+Tapping the password visibility icon, you'll see the password value:

 ![password_attachment_show](images/password_attachment_show.png "Password attachment show password.")

-This is possible because of the `showPassword` variable which makes the `OutlinedTextField` to be recomposed and the icon to change too.
-You can toggle in between the states easily.
-Now all attachments with `type` password will be rendered with this view by default.
+This is possible because of the `showPassword` variable which recomposes the `OutlinedTextField` and the icon to changes too.
+You can toggle the states easily.
+This view will render all attachments with `type` password by default.

 You've seen how to send attachments that don't have files.
-In the next section, you'll be learning how to send record voice notes and send them as custom attachments too.
+In the next section, you'll be learning how to record audio and send them as custom attachments too.

 ## Custom Audio Attachment